 Save the date Shrove Tuesday Pancake Supper and Ash Wednesday worship

 On Shrove Tuesday, February 13th, we will gather at 6pm for a pancake supper and burn palms.
 Lent begins on Ash Wednesday, February 14th.
 Worship will be at 12noon and 7pm.

 We have returned to “Honoring our Neighbor’s Faith” a comparison of world and other Christian religions to Lutheranism.
 Join us Sunday’s at 9am behind the organ.
 Bring your coffee and perhaps a friend.

 Take this journey on your own or invite a friend to join you.
 We will meet on Wednesdays (February 21st 28th, March 7th 14th 21st at 11:30 for Soup, 12 for Study, and 12:30 for worship.

 What we are doing now

 What is coming next

 We all share in the ministry of intercessory prayer.
 We are called individually to pray each day and as a gathered community of faith in worship.
-If you wish to include someone in our prayers please notify the church office.
+If you have someone we need to include in our prayers please notify our church office.